fujiwara/ridge/README.md

 ridge calls the handler when it receives a SIGTERM signal.
 After the handler returns, ridge stops the server.

+**Note**

 When you run ridge on AWS Lambda, ridge uses [`lambda.WithEnableSIGTERM`](https://pkg.go.dev/github.com/aws/aws-lambda-go/lambda#WithEnableSIGTERM) to call the handler.

+You must add [Lambda external extensions](https://docs.aws.amazon.com/lambda/latest/dg/lambda-extensions.html) at least one to the handler.
+If without extensions, the handler will not be called because the Lambda runtime does not send the SIGTERM signal.

-In this case, the handler must return in 500ms.
+The handler must return in 500ms.

 ## LICENSE